Mountain View, California: City council

 Mountain View is represented by a 7-member council elected at-large.
 The mayor is a council member appointed by their peers each year.
 The City Council maintains a number of Council Advisory Bodies, which provide input on a range of city matters pertaining to development, land use and historical preservation.

-Public safety

-The Mountain View Fire Department maintains five stations, and is responsible for fire protection and emergency medical services.

-The Mountain View Police Department maintains patrol, traffic enforcement, detective, K9 and SWAT services for the city, and participates in several task forces, including the Regional Allied Computer Crime Task Force (REACT) and the Regional Auto Theft Task Force (RAATF).

 Education

-Mountain View is served by a mix of public and private schools.

 Public

-The public elementary (Bubb, Castro, Imai, Landels, Mistral, Monta Loma, Stevenson, Theuerkauf, and Vargas) and middle schools (Crittenden and Graham) are governed by the Mountain View-Whisman School District.
+The public elementary (Bubb, Castro, Imai(previously called Huff), Landels, Mistral, Monta Loma, Stevenson, Theuerkauf, and Vargas) and middle schools (Crittenden and Graham) are governed by the Mountain View-Whisman School District.
 Springer Elementary, although located within the borders of Mountain View, is governed by the Los Altos School District.
 The public high schools are governed by the Mountain View-Los Altos Union High School District and consist of Alta Vista High School, Mountain View High School, and Los Altos High School.
 Mountain View High and Los Altos High each contain approximately 50% Los Altos residents and 50% Mountain View residents.
 Some Mountain View residents attend Almond Elementary and Egan Junior High in the Los Altos School District.

-Mountain View taxed a large portion of its most valuable commercial and industrial properties in the Shoreline Regional Park Community at very low relative levels, and until the creation of a joint-powers agreement (JPA) in 2006, none of those property taxes reached the local schools.
-After the creation of the JPA, the Shoreline Regional Park Community shared less than $1 million per year with the elementary and high school districts.

-In 2008, a citizen-supported parcel tax, largely aimed at reducing class sizes, was renewed in an overwhelmingly positive vote.
-The current ratio of students to full-time-equivalent teachers in the Mountain View public elementary schools is 20.4 : 1.